dushankw/minimal-fedora-hypervisor/docs/vm-screen-res.md

 Enable the setting "Resize guest with window" in virt-manager via the "Edit > Preferences > Console" menu

-This may be all you need to do!
+This may be all you need to do (though you likely still want to increase the video memory)!
 If this does not work, read on.

 ![virt-manager display config](pic/res.png)